On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Algorithms

 In this subsection, we present two other versions of randomized ADMM which can be divergent according to simulations.
 The failure of these versions makes us focus on analyzing RP-ADMM in this paper.
-These versions can be viewed as natural extensions of the randomized BCD algorithm \cite{nesterov2012efficiency}.
+These versions can be viewed as natural extensions of R-BCD (randomized BCD) \cite{leventhal2010randomized} and \cite{nesterov2012efficiency}.

 In the first algorithm, called primal-dual randomized ADMM (PD-RADMM), the whole dual variable is viewed as the $(n+1)$-th block.
 In particular, at each iteration, the algorithm draws one index $i$ from $\{1,\dots, n, n+1 \}$, then performs the following update: if $i \leq n$, update the $i$-th block of the primal variable; if $i = n+1$, update the whole dual variable.
 The details are given in Algorithm \ref{Algorithm: PD-RADMM}.
-We have tested PD-RADMM for the counter-example given in \cite{chen2014direct}, and found that PD-RADMM always diverges (for random initial points).
+We have tested PD-RADMM for the counter-example given in Chen et al. \cite{chen2014direct}, and found that PD-RADMM always diverges (for random initial points).

-A variant of PD-RADMM has been proposed in \cite{hong2014block} with two differences: first, instead of minimizing the augmented Lagrangian $\mathcal{L}$, that algorithm minimizes a strongly convex upper bound of $\mathcal{L}$; second, that algorithm uses a diminishing dual stepsize.
-With these two modifications, reference \cite{hong2014block} shows that each limit point of the sequence generated by their algorithm is a primal-dual optimum with probability 1.
+A variant of PD-RADMM has been proposed in Hong et al. \cite{hong2014block} with two differences: first, instead of minimizing the augmented Lagrangian $\mathcal{L}$, that algorithm minimizes a strongly convex upper bound of $\mathcal{L}$; second, that algorithm uses a diminishing dual stepsize.
+With these two modifications, \cite{hong2014block} shows that each limit point of the sequence generated by their algorithm is a primal-dual optimum with probability 1.
 Note that \cite{hong2014block} also proves the same convergence result for the cyclic version of multi-block ADMM with these two modifications, thus it does not show the benefit of randomization.

 In the second algorithm, called primal randomized ADMM (P-RADMM), we only perform randomization for the primal variables.
 In particular, at each round, we first draw $n$ independent random variables $j_1,\dots, j_n$ from the uniform distribution of $\{1,\dots, n \}$ and update $x_{j_1}, \dots, x_{j_n}$ sequentially, then update the dual variable in the usual way.
 The details are given in Algorithm \ref{Algorithm: P-RADMM}.
 This algorithm looks quite similar to RP-ADMM as they both update $n$ primal blocks at each round; the difference is that RP-ADMM samples \emph{without replacement} while this algorithm P-RADMM samples \emph{with replacement}.
 In other words, RP-ADMM updates each block exactly once at each round, while P-RADMM may update one block more than one times or does not update one block at each round.